-Last week Jeremiah Moss of Vanishing New York had a piece about a hoarder car, and this reminded me of the hoarder house on 13th St that I photographed last July.
+Last week Jeremiah Moss of Vanishing New York had a piece about a hoarder car, and this reminded me of the house on 13th St that I photographed last July.
 Later that summer, the house got a lot of attention on local blogs, and was a featured story on NBC news.
 After community protest and visits from the FDNY, the owner removed a lot of the stuff in the front yard, and the story faded away.
 I wondered about the house, but didn't check back.
-A typical case (for me) of taking the same old routes around the neighborhood, & not turning around a corner.
-Just two streets away from home What a sad creature of habit I can be.
+A typical case (for me) of taking the same old routes around the neighborhood.
+What a sad creature of habit I can be.

 On Monday I decided to pay another quick visit.
 This time the owner was present, sitting in front of the steps in a fresh white shirt, peacefully engaged in that most suspicious & anti-social of activities.
 Reading a book.